 These goals reflect the mission of the Dietetic Internship which mirrors the mission of Cedar Crest College to educate the whole student, preparing them for success in professional and personal life.
 The CCC Dietetic Internship graduates should be prepared to provide community service to the citizens in their supervised practice communities and the larger global community by providing evidenced based nutrition services.
 Dietitians provide care to many different culturally diverse groups who often provide unique nutritional challenges.
 CCC DI graduates are ready to meet those nutritional challenges because of the variety and depth of experiences offered within the internship rotations.

-Note: Program outcomes data are available on request.
+Program outcome data are available on request.

 Expenses for the 2013-2014 Academic Year